 List all pertinent certifications

 Are you certified in CPR and first-aid training?
 Do you have a current driver’s license?
-Do you have a nursing degree or other caregiver training or certification?
+Are you a certified nursing assistant (CNA)?
 Include all of these details in a Certifications section of your resume.

-“For most other industries, these items would not be necessary, but for a home health/caregiver position, these are very relevant items,” Rise says.
+“For most other industries, these items would not be necessary, but for a home health/caregiver position, these are very relevant items,” says Rise.
 “Certifications also add credibility and competitiveness and demonstrate a commitment to the profession.”

 Round it out with final details

 Many employers want their senior caregivers to be high school graduates.
 If you’ve graduated, list this detail in an Education section within your resume.

 “For home health aides, a high school diploma is typically necessary,” says Rise.
 “If you don’t have one, you can skip the Education section.”